Is It Time To Rethink Borderline Personality Disorder?

 About Borderline Personality Disorder

-Borderline personality disorder was the diagnosis that labeled the individuals between neurosis and psychosis.
+Borderline personality disorder was used to label the individuals between neurosis and psychosis.
 The Diagnostic and Statistical Manual of Mental Disorders (DSM) has evolved in the past 60+ years.
-However, borderline personality disorder did not appear in the manual until the 3rd version (DSM-III) in 1980.
-The controversy of the diagnosis continues with the ever-changing knowledge and questions of the diagnose.

 The current DSM5 categorizes borderline personality disorder with the following criteria: